Karumi/project-quality-assurance/agile-methodology.md

 At Karumi we used a variation of Scrum focused on quality and deliverability we called that Agile Delivery.

 Why don’t we directly apply Scrum?
 Scrum implementation we have seen have the Product Owner, QA or the developer validating of items in the sprint backlog.
 In our implementation of agile the customer is the one marking the items as Done.
 Based on our experience customers do not work at the same pace as we do.
 We could have some sprint with no item feedback and other Sprint validating various sprint items.
 That's why the Sprint in Agile Delivery does contain the item validation.
 Besides that, Sprint as the concept of a set of Increments that will be presented during the Demo.
-This clashes with the modern cycle of continuous delivery and asynchronous communication.
+This clash with the modern cycle of continuous delivery and asynchronous communication.
 For this reason, each increment in Agile Delivery has his async demo.
 The forms we use are a screenshot, a video, a testing environment or any combination of these elements.

 Agile Delivery is a framework for managing product development and delivery.
 A fundamental principle is a recognition that the product has an amount of unknown.
 These unknowns can go from product definition to technical challenge to face.
 Not everything can be known in advance or tested prototyping.
 Accepting that the problem cannot be fully understood or defined up front.
 So instead, we focus on how to maximize the team's ability to deliver quickly and often.
 The goal is to optimize the workflow to gather feedback as soon as possible and having the possibility to iterate on it.
 That also includes responding to emerging requirements and adapting to evolving technologies.